-The National Association of Elected Fire Officials (NAEFO) annual conference provides board-level leadership education from the nation's leading experts.
+The National Association of Emergency and Fire Officials (NAEFO) annual conference provides board-level leadership education from the nation's leading experts.

 In addition to the education program, network with other elected officials and vendors to solve the toughest challenges facing boards.

-During NAEFO's Annual Conference, NAEFO's annual membership meeting is held to conduct business, hear reports and elect officers (read about the current officers and members of the Board of Directors).
+During NAEFO's Annual Conference, NAEFO's annual membership meeting is held to conduct business, hear reports and elect officers (click here to read about the current officers and members of the Board of Directors).

 Exhibiting at the NAEFO Conference

 Exhibiting at the NAEFO Annual Conference raises your company's awareness and generates leads with elected officials who will vote on whether or not to purchase your equipment and services.

 For more information about exhibiting at the NAEFO Conference, contact NAEFO.

 2019 Conference Speakers

 September 16-17, 2019 — See below for online registration